 - a segment on the operation of the PID Act is included as part of the mandatory Code of Conduct training provided to employees

-- members of the OMG and managers are provided the opportunity to attend comprehensive PID training presented by the PID Team of the Office, including:
+- members of the SMT and supervisors are provided the opportunity to attend comprehensive PID training presented by the PID Team of the Office, including:

 - Module 1: Assessment and Management